achraf768/caesar42/README.md

 ## Delivery instructions

 Clone the repository and add all the functions in the specified files.
-Send us by email (paul@klaq.io) the link of your project before the due date (indicated in the email).
-Your project must be on a git repository, cleaned of any working files.
+Send us by email (paul@klaq.io) a zip of your project before the due date (indicated in the email).
+Your project must be containing all the files, cleaned of any working files.

 ## Description of the problem